Atmospheric sciences help us understand and predict the weather. Learn about topics such as the seasons, why it snows, and how rainbows are formed.

 You've always heard that lightning never strikes the same spot twice.
 So if that tree stump in the yard was struck during a storm, why not just go sit there during the next storm?
 You're safe, right?
 You might want to rethink that.

 There's nothing quite as relaxing as a nice bubble bath at the end of the day.
 However, take one during a thunderstorm and you may have a shocking experience instead.
-Read on to find out the connection between water and storms.

 One of the best things about autumn is watching the leaves change color – fiery hues lining the landscape, ushering in cooler weather.
 Some say a rainy summer leads to an extra-vivid leaf show.
 Is that true?